zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 10. If the *Not Globally Reachable* set is non-empty, then output *[A01_ADDR_NOT_GLOBALLY_REACHABLE]* with a list of name server names and IP addresses from the set.
+11. If the *Globally Reachable* set is non-empty, then output *[A01_GLOBALLY_REACHABLE_ADDR]* with a list of name server names and IP addresses from the set.
-11. If the union of the *Documentation Address*, *Local Use Address* and *Not Globally Reachable* sets is equal to the *Name Server IP* set, then output *[A01_NO_GLOBALLY_REACHABLE_ADDR]*
+12. If the *Globally Reachable* set is empty, then output *[A01_NO_GLOBALLY_REACHABLE_ADDR]*